DrRival/SupplierManagementSystem/README.md

 Orders

-One PO with 2 items
+1 order with 2 items

-All automatically backed up.
+Backup DB is updated automatically.

 📄 License